thaiquangphat/ml-pupils/README.md

 #### **Use Case Fit Conclusion**

-The ANN model demonstrates strong suitability for brain tumor MRI classification, with an **89% accuracy and robust class-wise performance**.
-Its ability to effectively learn spatial features makes it a viable candidate for real-world medical applications.
-Future enhancements, such as deeper architectures or ensemble techniques, may further improve classification accuracy.
+The ANN model is well-suited for brain tumor MRI classification, achieving high accuracy and reliable class-wise performance.
+Its ability to learn spatial and textural patterns from MRI images makes it a strong candidate for deployment in medical imaging applications.
+The model demonstrates balanced precision and recall across multiple tumor classes, ensuring robust classification.
+Further improvements can be explored through hyperparameter tuning, increased dataset diversity, and advanced techniques such as transfer learning or ensemble methods to further enhance performance and generalization.

 ### ResNet18 architecture